Probing Spin and Lifetime Correlations in Entangled Hyperon-AntiHyperon Pairs: Introduction

 \section{Introduction}

-The phenomenon of quantum entanglement, popularized by the landmark optical-photon Bell tests~\cite{PhysRevLett.28.938,PhysRevLett.49.91}, has also been observed in hadronic systems, for example through the polarization correlations of $\Lambda-\bar{\Lambda}$ pairs produced in $e^+e^- \rightarrow J/\psi \rightarrow \Lambda\bar{\Lambda}$ at BESIII~\cite{BESIII:2019epr,Wu:2024asu}.
-Entanglement measurements have further served as as a powerful tool to probe diverse quantum correlations in high energy and nuclear experiments.
-In particular, over the past a few decades, measurements of time-dependent interference arising from neutral-meson flavor mixing have progressed from early fixed-target and collider experiments~\cite{ARGUS:1987xtv,CPLEAR:1998dvs}, through $B$‑factory observations ~\cite{BaBar:2001pki, Belle:2001zzw,Belle:2002ghj,Belle:2007ocp}, to the $\phi$‑factory kaon-pair interference~\cite{KLOE:2006iuj}.
-These meson measurements all show unmistakable $\Delta t$‑oscillations in $K^0–\bar{K}^0$, $B–\bar{B}^0$ pairs.
+The phenomenon of quantum entanglement, popularized by the landmark optical-photon Bell tests~\cite{PhysRevLett.28.938,PhysRevLett.49.91}, has also been observed in hadronic systems, for example through the polarization correlations of $\Lambda\!-\!\bar{\Lambda}$ pairs produced in $e^+e^- \rightarrow J/\psi \rightarrow \Lambda\bar{\Lambda}$ at BESIII~\cite{BESIII:2019epr,Wu:2024asu,Fabbrichesi:2024rec}.
+Entanglement measurements have further served as powerful probes of quantum correlations in high-energy and nuclear experiments.
+In particular, over the past few decades, time-dependent interference in neutral-meson systems has been explored in a variety of contexts—from early fixed-target and collider measurements~\cite{ARGUS:1987xtv,CPLEAR:1998dvs}, through $B$-factory studies~\cite{BaBar:2001pki, Belle:2001zzw,Belle:2002ghj,Belle:2007ocp}, to the $\phi$-factory kaon-pair interference~\cite{KLOE:2006iuj}—revealing unmistakable $\Delta t$-oscillations in $K^0\!-\!\bar{K}^0$ and $B^0\!-\!\bar{B}^0$ pairs.
 Outside meson systems, violation of the Leggett–Garg inequality has been observed in neutrino oscillations~\cite{Formaggio:2016cuh}.
-More recently, the ATLAS and CMS Collaboration extended entanglement tests to the quark level by observing a $> 5\sigma$ spin-entanglement signal in $t-\bar{t}$ quark pairs produced in pp collisions at $\sqrt{s} = 13 \, \, \mathrm{TeV}$~\cite{ATLAS:2023fsd,CMS:2024pts}, and the STAR Collaboration then demonstrated that, via $s-\bar{s}$ quark pairs, quark-level entanglement survives nonperturbative hadronization by measuring significant spin correlation in $\Lambda-\bar{\Lambda}$ hyperon pairs~\cite{STAR:2025njp}.
-In addition, the BESIII Collaboration reported spin entanglement in double-strange $\Xi^- - \bar{\Xi}^+$ baryon pairs and used that for a precision check on hyperon CP-symmetry~\cite{BESIII:2021ypr}.
+More recently, the ATLAS and CMS Collaborations extended entanglement tests to the quark level by observing a $>5\sigma$ spin-entanglement signal in $t\!-\!\bar{t}$ pairs produced in $pp$ collisions at $\sqrt{s}=13\,\mathrm{TeV}$~\cite{ATLAS:2023fsd,CMS:2024pts}, and the STAR Collaboration demonstrated that, via $s\!-\!\bar{s}$ quark pairs, quark-level entanglement survives nonperturbative hadronization by measuring significant spin correlations in $\Lambda\!-\!\bar{\Lambda}$ hyperon pairs~\cite{STAR:2025njp}.
+In addition, the BESIII Collaboration has exploited hyperon spin entanglement for precision tests of CP symmetry~\cite{BESIII:2021ypr} and local realism~\cite{BESIII:2025vsr}.

-Motivated by the KLOE Collaboration’s time-dependent tests in neutral-kaon interference study~\cite{KLOE:2006iuj}, as well as analogous similar measurements at Belle~\cite{Belle:2007ocp}, we propose a combined spin + lifetime entanglement test in $\Lambda-\bar{\Lambda}$ pairs.
-In this scheme one would: (i) determine each hyperon’s spin via its self‑analyzing weak decay (e.g. $\Lambda \rightarrow p + \pi^-$), and (ii) reconstruct both decay vertices and times and compute an pair-wise lifetime correlator, we then search for a nonzero covariance between the $\Lambda$ and $\bar{\Lambda}$ decay times.
-Such a joint measurement naturally extends existing spin‑entanglement observations~\cite{BESIII:2019epr, ATLAS:2023fsd,STAR:2025njp} into the time domain.